alterNERDtive/VoiceAttack-profiles/docs/EliteDangerous.md

   it, 1 to the others.
 * `rapid fire lights`: Flashes your lights 5 times in a row.
 * `retract [all;everything]`: Retracts, well, everything.
+* `[start;stop] [firing;mining]`: Starts/stops holding down primary fire.
+Mostly
+  useful when mining.
+When triggered with “mining”, also deploys the cargo scoop.
 * `[super;] cruise [when ready;]`: Retracts everything, then jupms to SC.
 If given “when ready” will wait for mass lock to clear and your FSD to cool down first.